mansueli/blog_backup/cliuflup8000i0ak2gnie4xos.md

 </html>
 ```

+You can see that the Supabase RPC was implemented in the same way we did on the [WebFlow article](https://blog.mansueli.com/get-webflow-collection-items-with-supabase).
 To try the front-end tracking example yourself, you can access the live demo on StackBlitz.
 Simply click on the following link to access the demo:

 [**Live Demo - Front-end Tracking Example**](https://stackblitz.com/edit/web-platform-d7b6mr?devToolsHeight=33&file=index.html)